 Phytophthora and Pythium

 The fungal pathogens for this disease are the Phytophthora nicotianae var. parasitica and Pythium splendens.
-Common symptoms of this disease include yellowing of the leaves and root damage.
+Common symptoms of this disease include yellowing leaves and root damage.
 If it gets worse, black lesions on the leaves may be seen.
 Also, you will observe that the plant does not grow despite giving all the necessary growing requirements.

 Caused by the bacteria, Ralstonia solanacearum, this disease makes the anthurium’s foliage yellow during its early stages.
 As the disease progresses, it destroys the plant’s vascular system making the stems brown and mushy.
 To know if it’s caused by a bacteria, cut an infected part and dip it in a clear glass filled with water.
 Observe closely to see bacterial ooze.